RanjaniMudaliar/SNLP-Tasks/README.md

 7 Text Phrase structure file contains the Parse Tree for Tamil Sentence given in HW just to explore more

 8 FSA for adjective file contains FSA for Adjectives POS for Tamil Language

+9 Spacy_Implementation has the Digital Assignment implementation of nlp tool other than NLTK